IBM/fhe-toolkit-linux/automation/Getting_Started.md

  If you don't have an account, select the "Create an account" link. [https://cloud.ibm.com/registration](https://cloud.ibm.com/registration)

-* Once you have made an account or logged into your existing account,  you must then make an API Key in your ibm cloud account
+* Once you have made an account or logged into your existing account,  you must then make an API Key in your IBM Cloud account

      * At the top of the screen navigate the menus from Manage  > Access (IAM).
 From the screen shown select the *My IBM Cloud API keys* tile. .